P-Y74/holbertonschool-higher_level_programming/python-classes/README.md

 ---

-## 📚 Background Context

-It’s VERY important that you read at least all the material listed below (and skip what is recommended to skip, you will encounter those later in the curriculum).

-As usual, make sure you type (never copy-paste), test, and fully understand all examples shown in the resources (including videos), then experiment yourself!
-The biggest takeaway is to **play with OOP**, try things out, and get comfortable with the concepts.

----

 ## 📚 Learning Objectives

 At the end of this project, you are expected to be able to explain clearly — without Google — the following concepts: